nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/index.md

 ## Recipes

-Recipes are described as a way of getting started with the event and invclude a number of facilitation options that might be useful.
+Recipes are described as a way of getting started with the event and include a number of facilitation options that might be useful.

 - [Sprint Planning Recipe](recipes/Sprint-Planning-Recipe.md)
 - [Daily Scrum Recipe](recipes/Daily-Scrum-Recipe.md)